I-M253 (I1a) Hardins in the Eastern and Southern United States

 "I do keep tabs on your site postings and admire you for the consummate researcher that you are.
 You are very much aware of the need to document your research and do a most thorough job in doing so." -- Carl (Jim) Roache, 3 Jan 2018.
 (Yancey White research)

-My Hardin branch, first found in Brunswick County, Virginia, drifted through North Carolina.
-Gabriel settled in Pendleton District, South Carolina and a set of his grandchildren settled on the Georgia-Alabama line in Cherokee County, Alabama, and in Floyd County, Georgia in the late 1830s, just after the Cherokees were expelled.
-The White family ancestors lived in Hokes Bluff, Alabama from Paulding County, Georgia after arriving from Pendleton District, South Carolina.
+My Hardin branch -- first found in Brunswick County, Virginia -- drifted through North Carolina.
+Gabriel the younger settled in Pendleton District, South Carolina and a set of his grandchildren through Aaron Hardin settled on the Georgia-Alabama line in Cherokee County, Alabama, and in Floyd County, Georgia in the late 1830s, just after the Cherokees were expelled.
+My mother's White family ancestors went to Hokes Bluff, Alabama from Paulding County, Georgia after arriving from Pendleton District, South Carolina.
 The Lanes were from Piedmont, Alabama.
 The family of Hardins living astraddle the state line was given the shortcut name "Plumnelly Hardins" by Hardin Family Association founder Oran Hardin, because they were said to be "plum out of Alabama and nea'ly out of Georgia," in the old-fashioned manner of speaking.
 Oran Hardin called himself a Plumnelly, though his family came not to Cherokee County but to Marshall County, Alabama -- near the Tennessee River -- by way of Tennessee.
 The pertinent DNA of Oran Hardin and of the Plumnellies is identical.
 (See the light green group at hhhdna.com for DNA testing results.)

 Exernal link